- 1 The Angel of God Guides John through Revelation

 Were the different-looking Angels who guided John, throughout the Book of Revelation, manifestations of the Spirit of Christ as the Angel of God?
 We should expect they are, because we were told three times, that this was the case.

-John was guided by the Angel of YHVH; He just appeared in many different forms.
-His guidance is very useful to break the Book of Revelation into its components, as we will see.
+John was guided by the Angel of Yihvah; He just appeared in many different forms.
+The different appearances of the Angel is very useful to break the Book of Revelation into its components, as we will see.

-The puzzle of these Angels and which one is the Angel of YHVH, is very similar to the Book of Zechariah.
-In Zechariah, “the Angel who talked with me” is always the Angel of YHVH.
-In Revelation, the Angel who talks to John is also always the Angel of YHVH.
+The puzzle of these Angels and which one is the Angel of Yihvah, is very similar to the Book of Zechariah.
+In Zechariah, “the Angel who talked with me” is always the Angel of Yihvah.
+In Revelation, the Angel who talks to John is also always the Angel of Yihvah.

 Each of the manifestations of the Spirit of Christ brings us one or more “revelations about God.”
 That is one reason why the Book of Revelation is called “the Revelation of God.”